Coder-Upsilon/little-kb/memory-bank/progress.md

-# Progress Tracking: Little KB Development
+# Progress Tracking: VectorVault Development

 ## Project Status: ✅ COMPLETED SUCCESSFULLY

 ### Final Implementation Summary
-The knowledge base management webapp has been fully implemented and tested with both backend and frontend components working seamlessly together.
+The vector storage and MCP management platform has been fully implemented and tested with both backend and frontend components working seamlessly together.

 ## Completed Features